North Vancouver, BC

 The harbor front has a number of restaurants and hotels, the most famous of which, by far, is the Empress Hotel.
 Built in 1908 by the Canadian Pacific Railway in the Chateauesque style similar to other CPR hotels such as the Banff Springs Hotel and Chateau Lake Louise, the Empress was designated as a National Historic Site of Canada in 1981.

-Water taxis in front of the Empress Hotel
+Pickle Boats in front of the Empress Hotel

 The Inner Harbor is a busy place, and if you like to people watch, the harbor front is the place go.
 You can also book whale watching trips, seaplane flights, and carriage rides at the harbor front.
-Small water taxis, also called pickle boats, are also available that will take you to various waterfront locations, including many of the waterfront hotels and restaurants.
+Small water taxis, called pickle boats, are also available to take you to various waterfront locations, including many of the waterfront hotels and restaurants.
 Harbor tours are also available.
-And if you’re there on a weekend morning in the summer, you can catch a group of these little, very maneuverable boats putting on a water ballet, with the boats’ maneuvers choreographed to music broadcast from the shore.
+And if you’re there on a Sunday or Monday morning in the summer, you might catch a group of these little, very maneuverable boats putting on a water ballet, with the boats’ maneuvers choreographed to music broadcast from the shore.
 It’s fascinating and guaranteed to put a smile on your face.
-Performances are conducted every Sunday at 10:45 a.m. from late May to late September, and on Saturdays at 10:45 a.m. in July and August.
+Check the water taxi website for more information and schedules.

 There is much more to Victoria than what can be found near the harbor front, of course.
 Tour Craigdarroch Castle, an ornate Victorian mansion located a mile east of the inner harbor area, and Government House, just a few blocks to the south.
 Take in a performance at the Royal Theatre, on Broughton St, a few blocks north and east of the Empress.
 Or relax in one of the area’s other parks, such as Saxe Point and McAulay Point in Esquimalt, Uplands Park in Oak Bay, or Gorge Park on the Gorge Waterway.